syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 {% endtabs %}

-## Set GeoJSON data or shape files for shape layer from various source
+## Set GeoJSON data or shapefile for shape layer from various source

 The `Layer` in `SfMaps` holds `MapShapeLayer`.
 The actual geographical rendering is done in the each `MapShapeLayer`.
 The `ShapesSource` property of the `MapShapeLayer` is of type `MapShapeSource`.
-The `ShapesSource` can be set as the .json source from file, from network and from stream as bytes.
-Use the respective constructor depends on the type of the source.
+The `ShapesSource` can be set as the .json source or shapefile.

-The `ShapeDataField` property of the `MapShapeLayer` is used to refer the unique field name in the .json source to identify each shapes.
-In `Mapping the data source` section of this document, this `ShapeDataField` will be used to map with respective value  in `PrimaryValuePath` from the data source.

 I> The Mercator projection is the default projection in the maps.

 The `ShapesSource` property is used to load an shapes from different sources:

 `FromFile` returns a MapSource that reads an shape source from a local file.
-`FromUri` returns an MapSource that downloads and reads an Geo json data from a specified URI.
+`FromUri` returns an MapSource that downloads and reads an shape source from a specified URI.
-`FromResource` returns a MapSource that reads an shape file or json file embedded in an assembly.
+`FromResource` returns a MapSource that reads an shape source file embedded in an assembly.
 `FromStream` returns a MapSource that reads an shape source from a stream that supplies source data.

-### Loading from file
+### Loading a local file

-SfMaps provides support to load the json data or shape file from local path.
+SfMaps provides support to load the json data or shapefile from local path.

 {% tabs %}